 "The CBC is one of the pillars of Canada’s public square, helping support our culture and political discourse.
-But, in their masterfully researched book, David Taras and Chris Waddell have exposed the forces inside and outside the corporation that are threatening to pull that pillar down and, with it, one of the few means we have to create a Canadian community.
+In their masterfully researched book, Taras and Waddell have exposed the forces inside and outside the corporation that are threatening to pull that pillar down.
 It’s essential reading for anyone who cares about the future of the CBC and our country as a whole."

 Sean Holman, Mount Royal University

 Author InformationDavid Taras is a professor and Ralph Klein Chair in Media Studies at Mount Royal University.

 Christopher Waddell is a professor in the School of Journalism and Communication at Carleton University.

 3. The Politics of Resentment and Neglect

 6. The Trials and Triumphs of the CBC's Online World